MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/projects-how-manage-project-supplies.md

 ms.search.keywords: project management, material, purchase ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 12068b06bfa725c44232c1dd91a157ef8559f6e0
+ms.openlocfilehash: 7e1f6f52a8ef5f7d4620a70c4611ba259dc00c20
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: 93c8681054b059cec38cb29b86de20be37980676
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 04/23/2021
-ms.locfileid: "5785380"
+ms.locfileid: "5938178"
 ---
 # <a name="manage-job-supplies"></a>Manage Job Supplies
 Managing project supplies of items, services, and expenses is an integral and critical aspect of the execution of all jobs.
-You can use inventory quantities or make job-specific purchases using purchase orders or purchase invoices.
+You can use stock quantities or make job-specific purchases using purchase orders or purchase invoices.
 For example, a service job on a computer requires a new disk.
 You create a purchase invoice to buy a new disk and record the job that it will be used on.

 If the purchase process does not require that the physical transaction be recorded separately, then a purchase may be processed on the **Job G/L Journal** page.
-For more information, see [Record Usage for Jobs](projects-how-record-job-usage.md).
+For more information, see [To post a job-related expense](projects-how-manage-project-supplies.md#to-post-a-job-related-expense).

 ## <a name="to-purchase-items-or-services-for-a-job"></a>To purchase items or services for a job
 The following procedure shows how to use a purchase invoice to purchase products for a job.
 The same steps apply when using a purchase order.